Bulgaria: Structure and sectors

 The labour force is 3.36 million people, of whom 6.8% are employed in agriculture, 26.6% in industry and 66.6% in the services sector.
 Extraction of metals and minerals, production of chemicals, machine building, steel, biotechnology, tobacco, food processing and petroleum refining are among the major industrial activities.
 Mining alone employs 24,000 people and generates about 5% of the country's GDP; the number of employed in all mining-related industries is 120,000.
 Bulgaria is Europe's fifth-largest coal producer.
 Local deposits of coal, iron, copper and lead are vital for the manufacturing and energy sectors.
-The main destinations of Bulgarian exports outside the EU are Turkey, China and the United States, while Russia and Turkey are by far the largest import partners.
+The main destinations of Bulgarian exports outside the EU are Turkey, China and Serbia, while Russia, Turkey and China are by far the largest import partners.
 Most of the exports are manufactured goods, machinery, chemicals, fuel products and food.
 Two-thirds of food and agricultural exports go to OECD countries.

 Although cereal and vegetable output dropped by 40% between 1990 and 2008, output in grains has since increased, and the 2016–2017 season registered the biggest grain output in a decade.
 Maize, barley, oats and rice are also grown.
 Quality Oriental tobacco is a significant industrial crop.
 Bulgaria is also the largest producer globally of lavender and rose oil, both widely used in fragrances.
 Within the services sector, tourism is a significant contributor to economic growth.
 Sofia, Plovdiv, Veliko Tarnovo, coastal resorts Albena, Golden Sands and Sunny Beach and winter resorts Bansko, Pamporovo and Borovets are some of the locations most visited by tourists.
 Most visitors are Romanian, Turkish, Greek and German.
 Tourism is additionally encouraged through the 100 Tourist Sites system.